-The AC input box with circuit breaker is located in the upper rear of the cabinet.
+The AC input box with circuit breaker is located in the upper rear of a system or expander cabinet.
 The circuit breaker has four indicators (see Figure 1-3).
 All four indicators should be RED when the circuit breaker is in the On position.